Skip to cookie consent Skip to main content

 Postpartum mother and baby

 Most people have healthy pregnancies and births.
 But a small number of patients develop serious conditions during and after birth that may threaten their health.
-Two of these conditions are stroke and postpartum hemorrhage (PPH).
+One of these conditions is postpartum hemorrhage (PPH).

-Fortunately, there are ways to reduce your risk of having these conditions in some cases.
+Fortunately, there are ways to help reduce your risk of having postpartum hemorrhage in some cases.
 Knowing the warning signs can help you get timely treatment to prevent serious complications.

-Emily S. Reiff, MD, a Mass General Brigham obstetrician-gynecologist who practices at Brigham and Women’s Hospital, cares for pregnant and postpartum patients.
-Dr. Reiff reflects on serious health conditions that can develop during pregnancy and after birth.
-Learn about risk factors, warning signs, and ways to prevent these conditions.
+In this article, Emily S. Reiff, MD, a Mass General Brigham obstetrician-gynecologist who cares for pregnant and postpartum patients at Brigham and Women’s Hospital, reflects on postpartum hemorrhage risk factors, warning signs, and ways to prevent it.

 Most often, PPH happens when your uterus doesn’t contract (get smaller) quickly enough after birth.
 It may also happen when a piece of your placenta remains in your uterus after birth.